 Whatever you decide, the wedding bands are still symbols of love, which will reinforce your commitment to your spouse as you enter your married life.

-Can I wear just a wedding band?
 It is possible to wear only a wedding band; it is ultimately down to preference.
 Some women even decide to wear just their engagement ring only.
 Others options include moving the engagement ring to another finger to allow the wedding band to take its place as the only ring on the ring finger.